Heartland Library Cooperative

 HEARTLAND LIBRARY COOPERATIVE VEHICLE USE POLICY

-In order to perform services to the residents of the Heartland Library Cooperative counties, it is necessary for the employees of the Highlands County Board of County Commissioners, working for the Heartland Library Cooperative, to utilize the Cooperative owned vehicles.
-All aspects of the Cooperative require continuous and careful review to insure that the public of the four counties in the Cooperative receives the best service for the minimum cost.
+In order to perform services to the residents of the Heartland Library Cooperative Counties, it is necessary for the employees of the Heartland Library Cooperative, including Contract Employees, to utilize the Cooperative owned vehicles.
+All aspects of the Cooperative require continuous and careful review to insure that the public of the five Counties in the Cooperative receive the best service for the minimum cost.
 With this in mind, vehicle usage by employees shall be limited to the following policies and criteria.

 WHY VEHICLES ARE TO BE USED DURING WORKING HOURS